HAPS Selection for Hybrid RF/FSO Satellite Networks: Numerical Results and Discussion

-In Fig. 7, we consider the presence of zero boresight pointing errors for the link from the satellite to the HAPS node.
-We used different aperture diameter values including $D_G = 0.15$ m and $D_{G} =0.2$ m, the transmit divergence angle is set as $\theta=0.2$ mrad, and $\sigma_s=10$ cm for $N=1$.
-As the link from satellite to HAPS suffers from serious deterioration, it becomes the dominant limitation for communication.
-Thus, it can be noted that the overall performance is degraded, and this is due to the misalignment between the transmitter and receiver.
-However, the increase of the aperture size can alleviate this deterioration.
+{In Fig. \ref{fig:PE}, we study the impact of zero boresight pointing errors on the proposed model.
+It is observed from the figure that that severe deterioration occurs in the outage performance due to pointing errors phenomenon.
+In addition, the simulation results reveal that no improvement is noticed in the presence of pointing errors only for $S$ to $H_j$ communication, and this is due to the fact that the link from $S$ to $H_j$ suffers from serious deterioration.
+Thus, it can be noted that the overall performance is degraded because of the misalignment between the transmitter and receiver.
+However, we can see that increasing the aperture size and employing HAPS selection can help us to alleviate this deterioration.}